jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/cloudflare.md

   its default settings.
 1. It provides
   [Workers](https://workers.cloudflare.com/),
-  a serverless aproach for developing applications.
+  a serverless approach for developing applications.
   We use it for the specific purpose of configuring security headers for all our sites.
 1. It has